mct-ui/html5-boilerplate-ThomasDeDecker/README.md

 # HTML5 boilerplate
-This is my HTML5 boilerplate.
+This is Thomas's HTML5 boilerplate.
 I use it to build fast, robust, and adaptable web apps or sites.